camdenvoigt/TwigScript/README.md

 ### How was testing done

 ### What worked?
+Honestly, most of what I tried worked.
+I especially liked using rust Enum types and match statements.
+They work really well for a problem like this.
+The enum types just really felt like a natural way to express an AST and then parse an AST.

 ### What didn't work?
+Using a 3rd party parser was tough.
+It was hard to get exactly what I wanted how I wanted it.
+It did help simplify the problem, but a lot of my debugging time was working with the grammar to make sure things were parsed the way I wanted rather than solving the problems.

 ### What would I change in the future?
+So much.
+I would love to add all the basic programming language stuff.
+Control flow like loops and ifs.
+I'd love to add simple javascript like objects.
+For changes to existing code.
+Right now all variables are stored on the heap, even simple ones and I'd like to find a way to change that.
+Part of the problem is currently there is no real idea of a stack right now.

 ## License Info